-Let’s talk today about 3D rendering service and 3D visualization service — what these terms mean all about and is there any difference between them.
-And let’s apply such a context that we’re going to be talking about architecture because our company’s main specialty is - Architectural 3D Visualization.
+Let’s talk today about 3D Rendering service and 3D Visualization service — what these terms are all about and any differences between them.
+And let’s apply such context since we’re going to be talking about architecture—our company’s main specialty — 3D Architectural Visualization.

 What is 3D Visualization service, and how exactly does it work?

-In order for you to understand what 3D rendering service is, let me first describe what 3D visualization service really is.
+In order for you to define 3D Rendering service, let me first describe what 3D Visualization service really is.

-Architectural or any other 3D Visualization service is a service provided to a client by creating digital products called 3D visualizations, which represent any unbuilt property building through the help of a specialized computer software.
-It could also be animation or interactive application (video game).
+Architectural or anyΩ other 3D Visualization service is a service provided to a client by creating digital products called 3D visualizations, which represent any unbuilt property or building through the help of specialized computer software: 3DsMax, Lumion, etc… It could also be an animation or interactive application (i.e. video games).

-Here are steps needed to provide a 3D Visualization service, very simplified:
+Here are the steps needed to provide a 3D Visualization service, very simplified:

 - A 3D model will appear as plain white without any textures, details, or colors.